duncaneddy/rastro/docs/en/docs/user_guide/orbits/anomalies.md

 between the eccentricity vector (vector pointing from the main pericenter to the periapsis) and the current position of the body in the orbital plane itself.

-The eccentric anomaly is another angular parameter that defines the position of an object moving along a Keplerian orbit if viewed from the center of the ellipse.
+The eccentric anomaly, $E$, is another angular parameter that defines the position of an object moving along a Keplerian orbit if viewed from the center of the ellipse.

-Finally, the mean anomaly defines the fraction of an orbital period that has elapsed since the orbiting object has passed its periapsis.
+Finally, the mean anomaly, $M$, defines the fraction of an orbital period that has elapsed since the orbiting object has passed its periapsis.
 It is the angle from the pericenter an object moving on a fictitious circular orbit with the same semi-major axis would have progressed through in the same time as the body on the true elliptical orbit.

-Conversion between true, eccentric, and mean anomaly is done converting between true and eccentric anomaly, and eccentric and mean anomaly.
+Conversion between all types of angular anomaly is possible.
+However, there is no known direct conversion between true and mean anomaly.
+Conversion between the two is accomplished by transformation through eccentric anomaly.

 ## True and Eccentric Anomaly Conversions